Poincar\'e duality for loop spaces: Poincar e duality in Rabinowitz Floer homology

+We fix a commutative unital coefficient ring $R$.
+Then $RFC_*^{(a,b)}(H,f;J)$ is the free $R$-module generated by the critical points of $f$ with action in $(a,b)$, and the boundary operator

 counts cascades as in~\cite{Cieliebak-Frauenfelder}.
 They combine the {\em negative} gradient flow of $A_H$ with respect to the metric $g$ and the {\em negative} gradient flow of $f$ with respect to some metric on $\Crit(A_H)$.
-As grading we use the {\em half-integer grading} defined in~\cite{Cieliebak-Frauenfelder}.
+As grading we use the integer grading obtained by shifting up by $\frac 12$ the half-integer grading defined in~\cite{Cieliebak-Frauenfelder}.
 The resulting {\em filtered Rabinowitz Floer homology} groups

 are well-defined and do not depend on the choice of $J$, $H$ and $f$, though they do depend on the contact form $\lambda|_\Sigma$.
 The {\em Rabinowitz Floer homology} of $\Sigma$ is defined as the limit